Help Center

 This tab has such settings:

-• Optimized DOM.
-If enabled, it removes some additional HTML wrappers from JetEngine elements.
+• Optimized DOM 一 a toggle that, if enabled, removes some additional HTML wrappers from the JetEngine elements.
 The number of removed wrappers depends on each specific element;

 Warning

-Note that after enabling this option you need to re-style all used JetEngine widgets
+Note that after enabling this option you need to restyle all JetEngine widgets that were used.

-• Elementor Views.
-If it is turned off, it disables widgets and Dynamic Tags for the Elementor editor;
+• Elementor Views 一 a toggle that, if disabled, turns off widgets and Dynamic Tags for the Elementor editor;

-• Blocks Views.
-If it is turned off, it disables blocks and Dynamic Tags for the WordPress block editor (Gutenberg);
+• Blocks Views 一 a toggle that, if disabled, turns off blocks and Dynamic Tags for the WordPress block editor (Gutenberg);

-• Timber/Twig Views.
-If enabled, the Twig plugin will be suggested to be installed.
-Then, one can create listing items in the Timber/Twig editor.
+• Timber/Twig Views 一 a toggle that, if enabled, makes the Twig plugin suggested to be installed.
+Then, listing items in the Timber/Twig editor can be created.

 Skins Manager

-In the Skins manager settings menu tab, you can import or export post types, taxonomies, listing items, queries, CCTs, relations, meta boxes, etc., from one website to another.
+The Skins Manager settings menu tab allows import or export post types, taxonomies, listing items, queries, CCTs, relations, meta boxes, etc., from one website to another.
 To learn how to work with this feature, proceed to the How to Import and Export Custom Post Types, Terms, and Meta Fields tutorial.
+The settings include the Import Skin, Export Skin, and Presets tabs.

-In the Export Skin tab, you can get any JetEngine content and import it to another website, so you don’t need to create the same elements several times.
+In the Export Skin tab, any JetEngine content can be selected and imported to another website to avoid creating the same elements several times.

 The Presets tab is only available if you enable the Profile Builder and Forms (Legacy) default modules.

-• User profile with editable content – this option stands for the Profile itself.
-It will import all the configuration files and will provide the opportunity for registered users to publish and edit posts.
+• User profile with editable content 一 an option that stands for the Profile itself.
+It will import all the configuration files and will provide the opportunity for registered users to publish and edit posts;

-• Editable user settings page for user profile – you’ll get imported user settings subpages with this option.
+• Editable user settings page for user profile 一 an option that allows getting imported user settings subpages with this option.

 Shortcode Generator